BITSS-OPA/opa-deworming/code/05_final_opa.md

 ## Common structure

-The starting point is a comparison of a stream of benefits and costs over the lifetime of the recepients of deworming.
+The starting point is a comparison of a stream of benefits and costs over the lifetime of the recipients of deworming.
 The final policy estimate is the discounted sum of all costs and benefits, known as the Net Present Value (NPV).
 Another format to present this analysis is as a cost effectiveness ratio, in absolute terms or relative to the benchmark of cash transfers.

 <details><summary>Equations</summary>